ucb-rit/savio-training-intro-fall-2024/intro.md

 TODO items (please fill in with initials as we complete them)

-- [ ] get announcements from Amy
+Noah/San:
 - [ ] edit the slurm scheduler cartoon to refer to current partitions (and any other updates needed); not sure how much work this would be; it'd be nice to have an up-to-date figure but not critical
 - [ ] add HPC overview per Noah suggestion
 - [ ] mention Rocky 8 upgrade
-- [ ] mention `module spider` and Rocky 8 modules
 - [ ] mention that can't use modules from sl7 and point to specific MODULEPATH locations from sl7
 - [ ] probably don't go into rclone, but perhaps leave the slides
 - [ ] perhaps access the shell via OOD rather than SSH during the workshop
+Chris:
+- [x] mention `module spider` and Rocky 8 modules
-- [ ] add slide or two on GPU access given how important that is these days
+- [x] add slide or two on GPU access given how important that is these days
-- [ ] somewhat rework the HTC discussion now that savio4 is by default HTC only; i.e., lead with by-core scheduling and mention by-node as the "older" approach with savio3 and savio2
+- [x] somewhat rework the HTC discussion now that savio4 is by default HTC only; i.e., lead with by-core scheduling and mention by-node as the "older" approach with savio3 and savio2
-- [ ] given time limitations, perhaps reduce the parallel Python content - perhaps just mention what is possible.
+- [x] given time limitations, perhaps reduce the parallel Python content - perhaps just mention what is possible.
 We often have run out of time on this anyway.
+- [ ] perhaps access the shell via OOD rather than SSH during the workshop
+- [ ] set up tinyurl and make sure repo/html are ready as of

 # Hiring and other notes